Consider the Art Box a bonus contemporary art treat in the giant chocolate box that is the MuseumsQuartier complex.

 The MQ certainly has institutions aplenty, but also provides open-air experiences for those just enjoying the atmosphere or seeking an alternative to the old masters and priceless historical artefacts in the nearby Kunsthistorisches Museum.

 One such experience is the MQ Art Box, a transparent container outdoors in the main courtyard.
 The location provides a home for a series of contemporary art installations.

-Céline Struger’s GOOD BYE HORSES (July 12th to September 6th).
-The installation explores our ability to take a small amount of information, then extrapolate and imagine our way from that to the invention of whole worlds.
+- Céline Struger’s GOOD BYE HORSES installation explored our ability to take a small amount of information, then extrapolate and imagine our way from that to the invention of whole worlds

 Tickets & visitor tips

 Tickets?
 We don’t need no tickets.
-The MQ courtyards open 24/7 every day of the year and require no ticket.
+The MQ courtyards open 24/7 every day of the year and require no ticket to walk through.